Somewhere in the world someone has just finished the first draft of her first screenplay – ever.

 Here are some screenwriting tips… But I don’t think you’ll like them.

 - Quit asking permission.
-Production is getting less expensive every year.
-Produce your own material.
+Production is less expensive.
+Start producing.

 - Start with genres that sell.
 Horror.
 Women in peril.
 Girl with a horse story.

 - Relationships are everything.
 Not in LA?
 Then attend major film festivals.

 - There are contests.
 Most suck.
 Some are good.
 At lease you get read.

 - Cold call filmmakers.
 You will be surprised how accessible they are.